-Using the Revive banner as inspiration we will be making a mini banner to protest the Borders Bill and show solidarity with refugees.
-We will use appliqué to stitch words and motifs onto the banners which can be hung in prominent places inside or outside the home.
+Using the Revive banner as inspiration we made a mini banner to protest the Borders Bill and show solidarity with refugees.
+We used appliqué to stitch words and motifs onto the banners which can be hung in prominent places inside or outside the home.